4 Things to Remember When Searching for a College Roommate

 3. Set the Foundation for a Good Relationship

-Take any opportunity to interact with your roommate before you arrive on campus, whether in person or by email, phone, or social media.
-Once the introductions are over and you have finished freshman orientation, have a friendly conversation with your roommate about how to deal with potential sources of friction.
+Take any opportunity to interact with your roommate before you arrive on campus, whether in person or by email, phone, video conference or social media.
+Once the introductions are over and you have finished orientation, have a friendly conversation with your roommate about how to deal with potential sources of friction.
 Some colleges even encourage roommates to draw up a contract that spells things out.
-Here are some topics to cover:
+Here are some potential topics to cover:

-- Pet peeves.
+• Pet peeves.
 The more you deal with them up front, the less the resentment will build.

-- Decide how you will share resources, such as food.
+• Decide how you will share resources, such as food.
 Decide how much “borrowing” of each other's possessions, such as clothing, is okay.
 Be clear about any items you do not want to share.

-- Decide how much in-room entertaining you will allow, and how you will handle sleep-over guests.
+• Guests and significant others.
+Decide how much in-room entertaining you will allow, and how you will handle sleep-over guests.

-- Room cleaning.
+• Cleaning.
 Agree on what “clean” means and how you will share housekeeping duties.

 4. Be Flexible If It Doesn't Work Out

 Not everyone will be a perfect roommate.
-If you’re unhappy with your roommate or living situation, talk to your Residential Advisor.
+If you’re unhappy with your roommate or living situation, talk to your residential advisor.
 Some colleges allow dorm room swaps if all occupants agree to the switch.
 Most housing offices will consider room or suite reassignment as space becomes available.
 Be patient; a roommate is not forever.

-No matter who you get as a roommate, you’ll learn a very valuable life lesson: how to survive living in a confined space with another person.
+No matter who you get as a roommate, you’ll learn a valuable life lesson: how to survive living in a confined space with another person.
 You never know, your first college roommate might even turn out to be a best friend for life.
 Good luck!